Student Mini Grants

 What does a Wayfinder Society Mini-Grant include?

-• Social media coverage on Algalita’s social media channels.
+• Collaborate on social media coverage on Algalita’s social media channels

 Am I eligible to apply?